Having your credit card declined is a cringe-worthy moment we’d all prefer to avoid. And there are a number of ways you can trigger a rejection.

 You forget to pay attention on a trip

-Have you ever paid for gas at the pump with a credit card and noticed there’s a hold on your account for an amount much larger than what it cost to fill up?
+Have you ever paid for petrol at the pump with a credit card and noticed there’s a hold on your account for an amount much larger than what it cost to fill up?
 That reminder should be a red flag for your wallet.

 Your card can be declined if you have a pending hold on your account.
 “This often happens when people are on vacation and they’ve done two things within moments of each other: They’ve gotten a rental car … and then they’ve just checked in to a hotel,” says Melinda Opperman, senior vice president of community outreach and industry relations at Springboard Nonprofit Consumer Credit Management.
 Both of these activities put a hold on a certain portion of a card’s limit.

-Traveling and using only one card for your entire vacation can be problematic, especially if you could easily reach your limit.
+Travelling and using only one card for your entire vacation can be problematic, especially if you could easily reach your limit.
 One or two big purchases or holds, and your card will be declined.

 Passing along information about changes to your card’s status is essential when sharing a credit card with others, especially if you’re the primary cardholder making decisions that affect other users.
 Opperman says that sometimes primary cardholders fail to relay important decisions.

-“Sometimes these authorized users will try to use their card, and then they’ll find out, ‘Oh my gosh, the cardholder removed me, or the card was deactivated and they didn’t inform me.'”
+“Sometimes these authorised users will try to use their card, and then they’ll find out, ‘Oh my gosh, the cardholder removed me, or the card was deactivated and they didn’t inform me.'”
 Like in any relationship, communication is key.